Run fast for your mother run fast for your father

 The man looked up at her with an angry sneer and leapt, swinging his sword.

-He was on her in a flash, and it was only her downward momentum and dumb luck that allowed her to bring up her shield in time to block the blow.
+The soldier was on her in a flash, and it was only her downward momentum and dumb luck that allowed her to bring up her shield in time to block the blow.
 The brute force of it reverberated painfully up her arm and shoulder and she cried out.
 She tried to raise the shield again but her arm wouldn't move without searing pain.

 Instinct took over.
-She grabbed her shield arm with her other arm and yanked it up and across.
+She grabbed her shield arm with her other hand and yanked it up and across.
 Moving it made her scream, and then the blow she blocked was mind-shatteringly painful.
 Elissa saw only white light for a few seconds, before coming back to life with the sound of blood rushing in her ears.

 She was lying flat on the floor, completely unable to move.
 The man raised his sword for a final strike.